OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaToonMaterial.md

           | ramp = 1

-        <p class="jekyll-theme-minimal scene-class-attr-comment">The method used to render the diffuse response.</p>
+        <p class="scene-class-attr-comment">The method used to render the diffuse response.</p>

     </p>